Obyvante/colorpunk-backend/README.md

   <img src="https://user-images.githubusercontent.com/45916622/181359341-8374b986-7441-4022-99cb-4d7c4483bb77.png">
 </p>

-## What is Bravo(Colorpunk)?
+## What is Bravo(Colorpunk) Backend?

 Bravo is a project name for Colorpunk Roblox game project.
 This project is not an API.
-It is fully completed backend endpoint for Roblox game with fixed structure.
+It is fully completed backend endpoint for Colorpunk Roblox game with fixed structure.

 **Game:** https://www.roblox.com/games/8442630050/Colorpunk (Backend servers are not active, it is not possible to connect at the moment)